dectan/pands-project/README.md

 <p>The following information can be gleaned from these box plots</p>

 <li>The range of sepal lenghts is widest for iris Virginica & smallest for iris Setosa</li>
-<li>The range of sepal widths is widest for iris Setosa & smallest for iris Virginica<li>
+<li>The range of sepal widths is widest for iris Setosa & smallest for iris Virginica</li>
 <li>The range of petal lenghts is widest for iris Virginica & smallest for iris Setosa </li>
 <li>The range of petal widths is widest for iris Virginica & smallest for iris Setosa </li>